elena19m/cloud-courses/website/docs/common/eos/_eos_fsck.md

 251031 17:21:37 1761931297.086207 Next run in 30 minutes
 ```

-Since FSCK repair is now activated, the file will be saved by duplicating the existing replica on the other filesystem.
+Since EOS FSCK repair is now activated, the file will be saved by duplicating the existing replica on the other filesystem.